What does this recipe do?

 Installing this recipe on your website requires the following steps:

-1. Configure the path of the Web App Manifest file: Set the path of the Web App Manifest file on your website.
+1. Configure the Web App Manifest file path: Define the path to the Web App Manifest file on your website.
 This file is usually named manifest.webmanifest or site.webmanifest.
-You can use any other name and server the file from a subfolder, but you should rather use the .webmanifest extension.
+You can use any other name and host the file in a subfolder, but it is preferable to use the .webmanifest extension.

-2. Define the Content of the Manifest: In the "Web App Manifest content" field, you can define the content to serve for the Web App Manifest file.
-This content should be a valid JSON object that contains the properties you want to define for your web application.
-You can use the MDN Web Docs as a reference to define the properties of the Web App Manifest file.
+2. Define the manifest content: In the "Web App Manifest content" field, you can define the content to be served for the Web App Manifest file.
+This content must be a valid JSON object that contains the properties you want to define for your web application.
+You can use the MDN documentation as a reference to define the properties of the Web App Manifest file.